comoyo/ffos-list-detail/README.md

 * When adding new view templates only the templates in the root of 'www/views' are cached.
 Subfolders aren't processed at the moment.
-* When navigating around, please don't use normal links, use the `ng-tap="$navigate.go('/my/url', 'slide')"` directive.
+* When navigating around, please don't use normal links, use the `ng-tap="$navigate.go('/my/url', 'forward')"` directive.
-The second argument is either 'slide' or 'modal' depending on the animation, and the third argument is `reverse`, set it to true if doing a backwards animation.
+The second argument can be 'forward', 'backward', 'popup', 'popdown' depending on the animation.
 * In need of UI elements? [buildingfirefoxos.com](http://buildingfirefoxos.com) has them!

 # Making a release build